akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/README.md

 - __Cluster 1__: Papers discussing in depth game theory and social media analytics.
 - __Cluster 2__: Papers discussing in depth model optimization and models’ learning.
 - __Cluster 3__: Topics on linear programming, knowledge graphs, and reasoning-based models.
+- And no keywords overlapping into other groups.
+- Well looks like we have acheived what we were aiming for.
 ## __Final Conlusion__
-- Well, I think the result we achieved from Bayessian gaussian mixture certainy prevails the result we achieved from KMeans.
+- Well, I think the result we achieved from Bayesian gaussian mixture certainy prevails the result we achieved from KMeans.
 - After going through the whoe case I think we were able to get finite clusters with distinct characteristics.
 - In addition I think its best to drop the output of k-means and go forward with the segments defined by the Bayesian Gaussian mixture model because clusters made by Bayesian Gaussian mixture made more intuitive sense, and second, that it was smart enough to find the optimal number of clusters all on its own.
 - So in a nutshell, we can target these three components from the Bayesian Gaussian mixture model to fuel our marketing strategies.